 There are fewer joys in life than being a parent.
-However, the task of parenting, while enormously gratifying, is also a lot of work, especially for those going it alone.
+However, the task of parenting, while enormously gratifying, is also a lot of work, especially for those moving to New York City alone.
 Add to that a relocation and things quickly become very trying.
 But like all things in life, planning helps immensely.
 So, for those super moms and dads out there here are a few tips to make your move a little easier to handle:

 Plan, Plan, Plan